mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/classes_and_objects.md

 ```

-Whenever a new object is created using the `new` method, the `initialize` instance methods gets invoked.
+Whenever a new object is created using the `new` class method, the `initialize` instance methods gets triggered and invoked.
 The `initialize` method is called a "constructor" because it is a special method that builds the object when a new object is instantiated.